dracut-crypt-ssh/dracut-crypt-ssh/README.md

 it very easy to deploy (and doesn't introduce a runtime dependency on a compiler).

 Users are strictly authenticated by provided SSH public keys.
 These can be either: root's ~/.ssh/authorized_keys or a custom file ("dropbear_acl" option).
+Depending on your environment, it may make sense to make the preboot authorized_keys file quite different to the normal one.

 See dropbear(8) manpage for full list of supported restrictions there (which are fairly similar to openssh).
 If using in combination with the unlock utility (see below), a useful restriction may be to make /bin/unlock a 'forced command' in SSH.

 ### Usage